UA-ResearchComputing-HPC/hpc-documentation/docs/support_and_training/glossary/index.md

 **HPC**

 High performance computing.
 Implies a program too large for, or that takes too long on, a laptop or workstation.
-Also HTC (high throughput computing) similar but oriented to processing many small compute jobs.
+Also HTC (high throughput computing), similar, but oriented to processing many small compute jobs.

 <hr>